ST10084726/Fitness_App/README.md

 - Android SDK (minimum SDK version 21)
 - Java Development Kit (JDK 8 or above)

+## Code Attribution
+This fitness app utilizes various open-source libraries and resources, and we would like to acknowledge the following projects:
+- [Android Jetpack](https://developer.android.com/jetpack) - Android Jetpack is a set of libraries, tools, and architectural guidance provided by Google that helps developers build high-quality Android apps.
+- [Firebase](https://firebase.google.com/) - Firebase is a mobile and web application development platform that provides backend services and tools for building and scaling apps.
+- [Glide](https://github.com/bumptech/glide) - Glide is an image loading and caching library for Android that simplifies the process of working with images.
+- [Material Design Components](https://github.com/material-components/material-components-android) - Material Design Components is a collection of UI components that implement Material Design guidelines for Android apps.
+- [OpenAI GPT-3](https://openai.com/) - OpenAI GPT-3 is a powerful language model that provides natural language processing capabilities for generating human-like text.

 ## Getting Started
 Follow the steps below to set up and run the Exercise in Minutes app in Android Studio:
 - Clone the Exercise in Minutes repository from GitHub: